TobiasBg/WP-Table-Reloaded/readme.txt

 = Support? =

-For support questions, bug reports, or feature requests, please use the [WordPress Support Forums](http://wordpress.org/tags/wp-table-reloaded).
-Please [search](http://wordpress.org/support/) through the forums first, then [open a new thread](http://wordpress.org/tags/wp-table-reloaded) with the tag "wp-table-reloaded".
+For support questions, bug reports, or feature requests, please use the [WordPress Support Forums](http://wordpress.org/support/plugin/wp-table-reloaded).
+Please [search](http://wordpress.org/support/) through the forums first, and then only [open a new thread](http://wordpress.org/support/plugin/wp-table-reloaded) if you don't find an existing answer.
 Thank you!

 = Requirements? =